jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

 * Below is a table representing the above program
 * Notice how, in this example, several steps are able to be performed in a single clock pulse

+    * Namely, setting subtraction, outputting from the ALU, and inputting into A

 .. list-table:: Program to subtract 15 and 4 and store the result in A, then output the final result
     :widths: auto
     :align: center